All about Guadalest

 The dam was built across the Guadalest River between 1953 and 1964 and is 73 meters high, 270 meters long and supplies water to many towns and villages in the area, including Benidorm.

 You can drive across the dam and along the North side of the lake by taking the turning marked "Embalse de Guadalest" on the road from Guadalest to Callosa.
 It is also just 5kms by a minor road from Abdet.
-Follow the (camino rural) road from the bottom of the village all the way to the bridge on the West side of the lake.
-You could park near here.
+Follow the (camino rural) road from the bottom of the village all the way to the bridge on the West side of the lake, you could park near here.

 Enjoy a lovely walk around the Lake, on minor roads and paths, The journey is about 12.7km (7.9 miles). see map below.